rcarroll901/django-autodoc/README.md

 Or do analgous command for https connection.

+In your environment, define the path to the `settings.py` module in the usual Django way.
+If the app is standalone and you only have a `manage.py` (with `django.setup()` called after configuration is defined), then point to the `manage.py` in the analogous way.

 ## Inline Documentation

 Documentation is generated from using the `help_text` argument of Django fields.
 All Django models within that module will be automatically detected, so listing out the models is not requred.
 For example: